The best-sounding earbuds for 2020

-It's now relatively easy to find inexpensive true wireless earbuds that sound pretty decent, and if that's what you're looking for, we've got a list of the best cheap true wireless earbuds.
-But alas, many of the best wireless headphones cost a lot.
+It's now relatively easy to find a pair of inexpensive true wireless earbuds that sound pretty decent, and if that's what you're looking for, we've got a list of the best cheap true wireless earbuds.
+But alas, many of the best wireless headphones cost a lot per pair.
 And if sound quality is your top priority, you're going to have to spend more -- and in some instances, a lot more.

-The best wireless headphone models also tend to be on the bigger side because size does seem to matter when it comes to the sound quality of wireless earbuds.
-And that's where the one big caveat to all this comes into play: To achieve optimal performance, the best wireless earbuds need to feel comfortable and fit right -- and you have to get a tight seal.
-If you can't get a snug fit with in-ear headphones, you'll think you got ripped off and be sadly disappointed, which is why I suggest buying from a store with a decent return policy, such as Amazon.
+The best wireless headphones also tend to be on the bigger side because size does seem to matter when it comes to the sound quality of a a pair of true wireless earbuds.
+And that's where the one big caveat to all this comes into play: To achieve optimal performance, the best true wireless earbuds need to feel comfortable and fit right in your ear -- and you have to get a tight seal.
+If you can't get a snug fit with a pair of in ear headphones, you'll think you got ripped off and be sadly disappointed, which is why I suggest buying a pair from a store with a decent return policy, such as Amazon.

-Below is a list of the best wireless headphones, with a breakdown of features, including performance, noise cancellation, battery, audio quality and how comfortable they are.
-I'll update this list as I test new models (the Anker Soundcore Liberty Pro 2 and Master & Dynamic MW07 Plus have been added as part of the latest update).
+Below is a list of the best wireless headphones, with a breakdown of features, including performance, noise cancellation, battery life, audio quality and how comfortable the headphones are.
+I'll update this list as I test any new pair of headphones (the Anker Soundcore Liberty Pro 2 and Master & Dynamic MW07 Plus have been added as part of the latest update).

 Sony hasn't been much of a player in the true wireless (AirPods-style) headphone arena, but its new WF-1000XM3 earbuds may change that.
-While this pair of wireless noise-canceling headphones isn't cheap, at $228 it's the best-sounding set of truly wireless earbuds at this price, matching and perhaps even exceeding the sound quality and performance of pricier competitors from Sennheiser, Beats, Master & Dynamic and Bang & Olufsen.
-The WF-1000XM3 wireless earbuds also have a feature that those models don't have: active noise cancellation to reduce ambient noise.
+While this pair of wireless noise-canceling headphones isn't cheap, at $228 it's one of the best sounding wireless earbuds at this price, matching and perhaps even exceeding the sound quality and performance of pricier competitors from Sennheiser, Beats, Master & Dynamic and Bang & Olufsen.
+The WF-1000XM3 true wireless earbuds also have a feature that those models don't have: active noise cancellation to reduce ambient noise.

 The only drawback is that they aren't rated as being sweat- or water-resistant.
-That said, I've used these for light workouts at the gym without a problem.
+That said, I've used a pair for light workouts at the gym without a problem.

 The Sony WF-1000XM3 active noise-canceling headphones use Bluetooth 5.0 with support for AAC but not aptX.